fayzab/PLP-3/README.md

 # PLP-3 Functions

-C++ includes multiple types of loops including While loops, For loops, and Do-while loops.
+C++ includes multiple types of loops including While loops, For loops, and Do-while loops

 While Loops: Repeats code so long as the boolean condition is true